Table of Contents

 The nutch command found

-in the bin
+in the bin directory is typically

 invoked from the Nutch home directory.
 If you wish you can set an

-environment variable, NUTCH_HOME
+environment variable, NUTCH_HOME, but

 this is not a requirement.